Your guide to fireable offenses in the workplace

 An example of a conflict of interest might be having a romantic relationship with a C-Suite member or being in a position to hire and choosing to primarily employ family members or friends over more qualified applicants and treat them differently within the company.

-As you’re made aware of a conflict of interest, it’s your responsibility to determine whether it requires job termination or another solution.
+When made aware of a conflict of interest, determine whether it requires job termination or another solution.

 Theft and misuse of company property

-Unfortunately, employee theft and misuse of company property is a common occurrence, but one that’s undoubtedly considered fireable.
+Unfortunately, employee theft and misuse of company property are common occurrences, but they are undoubtedly considered fireable.

 This is especially true depending on the value of the stolen item.
 Taking a box of pens home might require a different consequence than stealing $10,000 worth of tech goods.